ozkanali357/AILabsProject/weekly_reports/week5report.md

 - Made project code get a 10/10 code quality using pylint.

 ### Peer Review
 I cloned the project repository to my laptop.
-It was on a related topic to my project but I went over the project's topic and what it is all about.
+It is the same topic as my project but I went over the project's topic and what it is all about.
 I went over the project's code and tests in detail to be familiar with every class and method.
 I tried to run the project and its tests to find bugs.
 I provided in-depth feedback.
 This was in the form of improvement proposals, bugs found, and constructive notes.
 I put up the feedback as a GitHub Issue and referenced it in Labtool.

 ## How did the project move forward?
 The project progressed well this week.
 The code is of better quality, and documentation is done correctly.